wjb313/aws-lambda-project/README.md

 ### Good day to you!

-This repository is for projects using AWS Lambda apps and is meant as practice exercises..
+This repository is for projects using AWS Lambda apps; these are meant as practice exercises.